Wizcorp/phonegap-plugin-wizCanvas/README.md

 	    left: 0, [pixels or percent - default: 0]
 	    right: 0, [string, pixels or percent - default: 0]
 	    backgroundColor: [Colour as hex RGB/ARGB/RRGGBB or "transparent"]
 	    onTop: false [Default: true.
-Transparency can only be used when onTop is true][Andorid Only] };
+Transparency can only be used when onTop is true][Android Only] };

 ** Note - Android does not yet support String " px" values or " %" values **